-- None timeseries selects the best algorithm for the data - Additive uses Holt's Linear Trend or Holt-Winters method with additive components. - Multiplicative uses Holt's Linear Trend or Holt-Winters method with multiplicative components - seasonality (optional) Specify the seasonality.
-Allowed values are: - 0 No seasonality - 4 Seasonality pattern that repeats every four periods.
-For example, if you set dateCols="Y-Q" then seasonality=4 specifies yearly seasonality, because four quarters equals one year. - 12 Seasonality pattern that repeats every 12 periods.
-For example, if you set dateCols="Y-M" then seasonality=12 specifies yearly seasonality, because 12 months equals one year.
+- None timeseries selects the best algorithm for the data - Additive uses Holt's Linear Trend or Holt-Winters method with additive components.

+- Multiplicative uses Holt's Linear Trend or Holt-Winters method with multiplicative components - seasonality (optional) Use with dateCols to specify the seasonality for your prediction.
+Allowed values are: - 0 No seasonality - any integer between 2 and 24 seasonality dateCols Type of Seasonality seasonality=4 dateCols="Y-Q" Yearly seasonality, because there are four quarters in a year. seasonality=12 dateCols="Y-M" Yearly seasonality, because there are 12 months in a year. seasonality=7 dateCols="Y-M-D" Weekly seasonality, because there are seven days in a week.